DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 ---
 # ${this.title}

 This is not medical advice, I am not liable for anything.
+We are first time parents.

 ## Don't learn the slow way: trial and error